Redis Queue

 ];

-// Sending messages to the queue with `default` as the key
+// Deliver message to queue with key `default`

 Client::connection('default')->send($queue, $data);